linuxdeploy/linuxdeploy-plugin-conda/README.md

 > ./linuxdeploy-x86_64.AppImage --appdir AppDir --plugin conda --output appimage --icon mypackage.png --desktop-file mypackage.desktop
 ```

+There are many variables available to alter the behavior of the plugin.
+The current list can be obtained by calling the plugin with `--help`.

 ## Example

 This generates a working FreeCAD AppImage from Conda ingredients, including Qt and PyQt: